 2.10 Columns

-If you have a Hall Column either fully or partially on your stand or you back onto a hall column, please remember when designing your stand to allow for access to the services on the column.
+If you have a hall column either fully or partially on your stand or you back onto a hall column, please remember when designing your stand to allow for access to the services on the column.
 Please contact the organisers for full details of access requirements.

 2.11 Dilapidations